 If the court does grant permission, you will be given information as to how the process works, including:

 - The type of course you will need to take

 - The date by which that course must be completed

 - If you will need to provide any other documentation

 - If there are additional fees you may owe

 IMPORTANT NOTE: Just like playing “Mother May I” when you were a kid, DO NOT start a defensive driving course before receiving permission.
 You’ll wind up paying for a second one and starting all over.
-Also, while most courts will accept an online course, you’ll want to make very sure your court will.
+Also, while most courts will accept an online course, you’ll want to make sure your court will.